-Although Golden Globe winner Oscar Isaac is a familiar face to many, starring in films such as Ex Machina, Inside Llewyn Davis, and the newest Star Wars series, the 39-year-old actor is a pretty private person who prefers to let his work speak for itself.
+With a filmography that includes such films as Ex Machina, Inside Llewyn Davis, Dune, the newest Star Wars trilogy, and Moon Knight, the latest MCU TV series streaming on Disney+, actor Oscar Isaac is a bona fide Hollywood A-lister.
+But the Golden Globe winner is a pretty private person who prefers to let his work speak for itself.

 "All [casting directors] would see me for was ‘the gangster’ or whatever, so I was like, ‘Well, let me see if this helps,’” Isaac told Esquire of his decision to change his name.
 This ultimately led people to think he was Jewish, however, including director Barry Sonnenfeld—who passed on Isaac for a role because he wanted a Cuban actor.
 (Isaac is half Cuban).